mansii663/Drug-Supply-Chain-Management-System-using-Blockchain/README.md

-# Drug Supply Chain Management using Blockchain
+# Drug Supply Chain Management System using Blockchain

 This project is a decentralized application (DApp) designed to enhance transparency and trust in the pharmaceutical industry.
 Built with blockchain technology, it ensures secure tracking of drugs throughout the supply chain — from manufacturer to consumer.